jesjo001/jesjo001/README.md

 # Hi there 👋, my name is Josh
 ## Design and Development
-I, I'm Josh, am a web, mobile app and UI / UX developer/designer.
+I, am Josh, am a web, mobile app and UI / UX developer/designer.
 I love learning new frameworks, languages and technology.
 I also love wireframing, designing website with wordpress, IOT, Embedded Systems development and programming Micro Controllers

 ## Skills:
  - 🔭 MONGO DB